XtracT/rfid_jukebox/README.md

-# 🎵 RFID Jukebox — ESPHome + Music Assistant + Home Assistant
+# 🎵 RFID Jukebox / Phoniebox — Based on Home Assistant, ESPHome and Music Assistant

 <p align="center">
   <img src="owlbox.png" alt="Jukebox" width="320">
 </p>

-A simple, kid-proof jukebox you can build with an ESP32 based DAC amplifier, a PN532 RFID reader, and Music Assistant.
+A simple, kid-proof jukebox you can build with an ESP32 based DAC amplifier, a PN532 RFID reader, and a pair of speakers.
-This repo focuses on **ESPHome** for device firmware, **Music Assistant** for playback, and **Home Assistant** for orchestration/UI.
+This build focuses on **ESPHome** for device firmware, **Music Assistant** for playback, and **Home Assistant** for orchestration/UI.

-You can achieve the same result in two ways. **Recommended is the HA-centric path (easier to manage, fewer moving parts).**
-The ESPHome-only “AIO” is provided as an advanced option.

-- **Option 1 — Home Assistant-centric (Recommended):**
-  ESPHome only reports the tag.
-A custom **HA integration** (HACS install) keeps the mapping and fires the Music Assistant call.
-Best for lots of tags, central tag mapping, backups, and multi-room.
-- **Option 2 — ESPHome-centric “AIO” (Advanced):**
-  Tag → folder mapping is stored **on the device** (ESP-NVS).
-The ESP32 calls `music_assistant.play_media` directly.
-Lowest latency, but more firmware logic and less convenient mapping/backup.

 ---